How to treat, prevent, or even get rid of broken capillaries. Explore effective strategies to reduce their appearance and keep them at bay.

-Broken blood vessels are blocked capillaries that can appear at any age and may be impossible to get rid of unless caught early.
+Broken capillaries are tiny blocked vessels that can appear at any age and are often impossible to get rid of unless caught early.

-I first noticed mine on the bridge of my nose when I was in my 20s, which I put down to the heavy glasses I wore at the time due to nearsightedness.
+I first noticed mine on the bridge of my nose when I was in my 20s, which I put down to the heavy glasses I wore at the time due to nearsightedness, as well as aggressive acne treatments.

 A further broken blood vessel appeared below my right eyebrow a couple of years later; laser therapy helped, but didn’t get rid of it completely.